hickory-dns/hickory-dns.github.io/book/src/hickory/authoritative_nameserver.md

 This file defines a `SOA` record (Start of Authority), a `NS` record (Namespace) and an `A` record (IPv4 Address).

-A list of zone files can be found in the [`test_configs/default`](https://github.com/hickory-dns/hickory-dns/tree/main/tests/test-data/test_configs/default) folder as part of the test suite.
+A list of zone file examples can be found in the [`test_configs/default`](https://github.com/hickory-dns/hickory-dns/tree/main/tests/test-data/test_configs/default) folder as part of Hickory's test suite.

 ### Zone Signing Key

-The second step is to generate a zone signing key (ZSK) Hickory uses to sign all zones with.
-During startup of Hickory this key to sign all zone files with.
+The second step is to generate a zone signing key (ZSK).
+Hickory will use this key to sign all zones with during startup.
 Additionally a key signing key is generated as well internally.

-To generate a compatible ZSK use `openssl` command line tool:
+To generate a compatible ZSK we use the `openssl` command line tool:

 ```shell
 openssl genpkey -quiet -algorithm RSA -out zsk.key